greybags/fsc-ddo-datastandards/README.md

 ## Repo Structure
  - The Canonical Folder contains the logical data definitions
- - The other folders (ie Xml) contain the format specific implementations of the logical data definition
+ - The Implementation Folder contains the format specific implementations of the logical data definition